Top-5 Kansas City Scouts of All-Time

 Finding their cornerstone, the Scouts saw Herron become the NHL’s busiest goaltender in 1975-76.
 He led the entire league in both shots against (2,211), and more importantly, saves with 1,968 while playing 64 games.
 Subsequently, Herron earned a record of 11-39-11.

-For a Scouts team that went 12-56-12 overall, were it not for Herron, those wins and ties totals would have easily been in the single digits.
+For a Scouts team that went 12-56-12, were it not for Herron those wins and ties totals would have easily been in the single digits.

-He would go on to play 10 more seasons in the NHL, winning the Vezina Trophy in 1981 and the Jennings Trophy in 1982, both while with the Montreal Canadiens.
+He would be on to play 10 more seasons in the NHL, winning the Vezina Trophy in 1981 and the Jennings Trophy in 1982 while with the Montreal Canadiens.

 2) Guy Charron

 Guy Charron is probably the most skillful player to have worn the Scouts uniform.
 In what was a rare instance of the team utilizing some zeal, Kansas City obtained Charron and Claude Houde from the Detroit Red Wings on Dec.
 15, 1974 in exchange for Bart Crashley, Larry Giroux and Ted Snell.
-The Scouts won the trade hands down, as Crashley, Giroux and Snell all had careers that never materialized following the transaction.
+The Scouts won the trade hands down, as Crashley, Giroux and Snell all had careers that never materialized.

-Charron, on the other hand, would proceed to generate five straight seasons of 35 or more assists.
+Charron, on the other hand, would proceed to generate five straight seasons of 35 or more assists following the trade.
 He went 13-29-42 in scoring in 51 games after arriving to Kansas City in December to finish second in points behind Nolet.

-Settled in with his new team, Charron became the Scouts quintessential player in the 1975-76 season.
+Settled in with his new team, Charron became the Scouts quintessential player with the 1975-76 season.
 Going 27-44-71 in scoring through 78 games, he led the club in all three major offensive categories.
 Charron’s 44 helpers were the first of three 40-assist seasons in his career.

 Additionally, he is the Scouts all-time leader in assists (73) and points (113).
 Charron is the only player in the team’s existence to reach or surpass the 100-point plateau while wearing the Kansas City uniform.